tenyokawamura/PREFLOW/README.md

 ### Additional comments
 - Truncated disk model is employed as the accretion flow geometry.
 	The geometric parameters must satisfy **rin**<=**rsh**<=**rds**<=**rout**.
-- For both the energy band and reference band, the sum of fraction of count rate for each spectral component must not be larger than 1 (**Fdisk(r)**+**Fscp(r)**+**Fhcp(r)**+**Fsref(r)**+**Fhref(r)**<=1).
+- For both the energy band and reference band, the sum of the fraction of count rate for each spectral component must not be larger than 1 (**Fdisk(r)**+**Fscp(r)**+**Fhcp(r)**+**Fsref(r)**+**Fhref(r)**<=1).
 	The rest of the fraction is assumed to come from the constant, invariable component (**Fconst(r)**=1-(**Fdisk(r)**+**Fscp(r)**+**Fhcp(r)**+**Fsref(r)**+**Fhref(r)**)).